 David Schatsky: I want people to see past the hype, to recognize that AI means new possibilities, and that these are not just in the future but in the present.
 I want to empower people to give their best to their organizations, their society, and themselves.

-If you enjoyed this post be sure to check out Decision-Making Simulation in our other post.
+If you enjoyed this post, be sure to check out our Decision-Making Simulation article.